Fixpoint Games on Continuous Lattices: Fixpoint Equations: Solutions and Approximants

-We next introduce the pre-solutions of a system as tuples of lattice elements that, replacing the variables, satisfy all the equations of the system.
-The solution will be a suitably chosen pre-solution, that takes into account also the $\eta_i$ annotations that specify for each equation whether the least or greatest solution is required.
+We next define the pre-solutions of a system as tuples of lattice elements that, replacing the variables, satisfy all the equations of the system.
+The solution will be a suitably chosen pre-solution, taking into account also the $\eta_i$ annotations that specify for each equation whether the least or greatest solution is required.

 \begin{definition}[pre-solution] Let $L$ be a lattice and let $E$ be a system of equations over $L$ of the kind $\vec{x} =_{\vec{\eta}} \vec{f}(\vec{x})$.
 A \emph{pre-solution} of $E$ is any tuple $\vec{u} \in L^m$ such that $\vec{u} = \vec{f}(\vec{u})$. \end{definition}